bbauska/w3.CSS3-Succinctly/README.md

   title="Note logo (orange)"
   alt="Note logo (orange)."
   style="border: 0px; width:0.25in;" />
-<i><b>Note: There is some confusion, particularly with older browsers, as to what the
+<i><b>Note:</b> There is some confusion, particularly with older browsers, as to what the
 width and height actually represent.
 According to the W3C standards, the height and width should represent the content only.
 However, Internet Explorer calculated the width and height to include padding and border.
-The default behavior is the content, so a 50 x 20 pixel content with 5 pixels padding and border takes up 70 x 30 pixels on the screen.</b></i>
+The default behavior is the content, so a 50 x 20 pixel content with 5 pixels padding and border takes up 70 x 30 pixels on the screen.</i>
 </p>

 You can use the <b>box-sizing</b> CSS style rule to set the width and